albshin/tutescrew/README.md

 # TuteScrew

 TuteScrew is a Discord chat bot written in Go for teamRPI's Discord.
+The goal of TuteScrew is to be fast, efficient, and easily expandable in the future.

+Featuring...
+- RPI Student Verification via CAS

+With support to come for...
+- Pickup game (PUG) scheduling and stat tracking
+- Additional moderation features

-# Getting Started
+## Getting Started
-## Installation
+### Installation

 1. Install Go
 2. Run `go get github.com/albshin/tutescrew`
 3. Fill out the configuration file *see below*

-## Configuration
+### Configuration

 The configuration file must be filled out before the bot can run.